jsrubianoj/marveltest/README.md

 ## Description

 In the project directory, you can fine the code used to create components and structure the whole app.
-Last updated on 23/05/2021.
+The deployed project can be found here: https://marveltest-jsrubianoj.vercel.app/ Last updated on 23/05/2021.